eugf/eugene_data606/docs/final_proposal.md

    - what the columns are and their types.
    - If it is geographical,
      - what areas it covers,
-   - if it is time series,
+   - If it is time series,
      - what time frame it covers.
    - What is the label you want to predict,
-   - what are the features you use to predict the label.
+   - What are the features you use to predict the label.
 2) What ML models you plan to use, how will you compare them and pick the best?
-3) if you deploy the ML model to a webapp, what the functions it will provide?
+3) If you deploy the ML model to a webapp, what the functions it will provide?
 4) Make sure you perform the initial EDA and have a jupyter notebook file in src with good documentations.

 # [1.1] DATASETS